tencentyun/intlcloud-documents/product_new/存储产品中心/数据万象/API/基础图片处理/文字水印_intl_en.md

 ## Feature
 This API is used to provide real-time text watermarking in Tencent Cloud CI.
-Currently, a watermark image must be specified as an image stored in CI.
 The size of the input image to be processed cannot exceed 20 MB, its width and height cannot exceed 30,000 pixels respectively, and its total pixels cannot exceed 250 million.
 The width and height of the output image cannot exceed 9,999 pixels respectively.
 For animated images, the input image's Width x Height x Number of frames cannot exceed 250 million pixels.

 ## API Form